Next post.

 Ain’t nothin’ wrong with that.

-other spellings: big ol, big-ole, big ole, and
+variations: big ol, big-ole, big ole,

 ★ If someone calls you a "big-ol mess," it’s probably said with a grin. ★